-There is no more beautiful time in the Georgia mountains than in the Spring.
-With rhododendrons blooming and wildlife on the move it is a rebirth of nature in many ways.
+There is not a more beautiful time in the Georgia mountains than in the Spring.
+With rhododendrons blooming and wildlife on the move, it is a rebirth of nature in many ways.
 Particularly in Helen GA, the sound of a wild turkey gobble can be heard resounding deep within the mountain draws.

 The Hunter's Advantage

 The magic of turkey hunting is in the interaction between the hunter's call and the gobbler's answer!
 Developing a keen ear for what a hen turkey sounds like and the sounds that she makes for particular situations is the real advantage and is a must when trying to bring a wily old gobbler into close range.
 This back and forth courtship is usually defined within the natural world as the hen chasing down the tom.
 The hen calls to the tom, and once he answers with a thundering gobble, then she will head in his direction.
 As the caller/hunter we are reversing this relationship and trying to coax the gobbler into shooting range without moving a muscle.
 It has been said that a turkey is able to see the hunter bat an eye at 100 yards away.
 Their vision and hearing are incredibly fine-tuned.
 Believe me, I have tried to sneak up on multiple turkeys that are strutting in a field only to have them fly the coop and leave me behind sulking with frustration.
 The best bet is to see them long before they see you and wait camouflaged and still as a bobcat until they cross your path.
 There is nothing like sending out a light tree call to a gobbler in the early morning and seeing him fly down with a cackle right into strutting mode.
 This sends my heart pounding and makes my body shake with excitement.